DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 These are the backend records of the contacts that can be found in the Contacts List Page.
 Every Disciple.Tools user will also have a Contact Record made for them.
 We recommend you edit every Contact Record on the front end.

-You can delete a contact record y hovering over their name and clicking ``Trash``.
+You can delete a contact record by hovering over their name and clicking ``Trash``.

 Groups
 ======